 Since they are famous for Breakfast you shouldn’t miss the fabulous muffins, omelets, biscuits and gravy like you remember, and, of course, pretty much all the other breakfast items just how you remember them.

-If you are interested in a little Harriette’s Restaurant history read this article.
+If you are interested in a little Harriette’s Restaurant history read.

 Island Time Diner